Geography

 How will I be assessed?

-• Students will be working towards answering the enquiry question for that topic.
-Building up an evidence and knowledge base to bring together understanding and demonstrate application.
+Each term students will work towards answering the enquiry question for that topic.
+Building up an evidence and knowledge base to bring together understanding and demonstrate an application of knowledge.
+These marking points throughout the topics allow students to practice extended writing and apply the skills that they have learnt.

 Knowledge Organisers

-• Term 2 – How has Halifax changed over time?
+• Term 3 – How has Halifax changed over time?

 Which websites should I use to support my learning?